2026 Election Tracker

 2020

 Michigan has 13 House seats, currently split 7 Democrats to 6 Republicans.
-The map was drawn by Michigan's voter-created independent redistricting commission in 2022 — one of the more competitive maps in the country.
+The map was drawn by Michigan's voter-created independent redistricting commission in 2022, one of the more competitive maps in the country.
 No mid-decade redistricting is happening in Michigan; the commission structure makes it essentially impossible.

-The competitive races are MI-3 (Hillary Scholten, D-Grand Rapids — held a narrow seat in 2024), MI-7 (Tom Barrett, R-Lansing — flipped from Democratic hands in 2024 in one of the closest races in the country), and MI-8 (Kristen McDonald Rivet, D-Saginaw/Bay City — a new face who won an open seat in 2024).
+The competitive races are MI-3 (Hillary Scholten, D-Grand Rapids, held a narrow seat in 2024), MI-7 (Tom Barrett, R-Lansing, flipped from Democratic hands in 2024 in one of the closest races in the country), and MI-8 (Kristen McDonald Rivet, D-Saginaw/Bay City, a new face who won an open seat in 2024).
 These three districts will likely decide whether Michigan's delegation shifts in either direction.

 The August 4 primary, top-of-the-ticket dynamics (open governor and Senate), and the Duggan independent factor all create unusual cross-pressures in suburban Detroit and Grand Rapids districts that prediction markets are still pricing in.
+See all election odds for house seats here.

 U.S. House delegation composition — Michigan